tiger-sea/mcs_research/sections/results.md

         Mean wind speed & 0.0009 (-0.2482, 0.4976) \\
         \hline
     \end{tabular}
-    \caption{MAP of estimated coefficients distribution for TINN}
     \label{table:TINN}
 \end{table}

 \section{VLF}
 For HRV parameter VLF, we describe the estimated coefficients and their relationship in this section.
 Table \ref{table:VLF} provides the MAP estimation values and credible intervals for VLF, including possibly effective factors with higher MAP estimation values.
 The credible intervals for VLF in several meteorological factors had constant positive/negative impacts including mean, maximum, minimum temperature, mean relative humidity, mean sea-level atmospheric pressure, hourly maximum precipitation, and mean wind speed.
 Based on the results, those meteorological factors can be considered to have had relatively larger impacts on VLF.
+Besides, the RMSE for primary model and simplified model were 458.77 $ms^2$, 446.74 $ms^2$ respectively, resulting in an improvement rate of 2.6\%.
+This result may indicate that VLF was associated with meteorological factors, although the degree of improvement was not large.

 \begin{table}[htbp]
     \centering
+    \caption{MAP of estimated coefficients distribution for VLF}
     \begin{tabular}{l c}
         \hline
         \textbf{Meteorological factor} & \textbf{MAP (50\% CI)} \\